I was born into a Jewish family that practiced Judaism. We practiced but didn’t always succeed. Here’s what it means to be a Jew.…

 Once a year, at the Yom Kippur holiday, they pray that God will put their names in His white book instead of His black book.
 But they believe that if they’re good, their rewards will occur relatively soon, rather than in the hereafter.

 According to Christian doctrine, all non-Christians are sinners: they can’t go to Heaven and must instead go to Hell or at least “purgatory” (which is a nightmare that resembles a Howard Johnson’s restaurant on the lonely road from Hell to Heaven).
-Jews, by contrast, believe that non-Jews can get to Heaven, and that the only purpose of Jewish rituals is to help get Jews an “in” with God. (“Hey, you guys, we’re Jews, God’s chosen people.
+Jews, by contrast, believe non-Jews can get to Heaven and that Jewish rituals just help Jews get an “in” with God. (“Hey, guys, we Jews are God’s chosen people.
 If you join us, we’ll help you get into Heaven; we’ve got contacts up there.
 We’ll help you reach the Top through our old ‘Jew-boy’ network.
 Just follow our rituals — come to our synagogue and bow down at the right times — and do good deeds; then we’ll make sure God treats you right.”)

 Since Christians think all non-Christians are sinners, Christians hire missionaries to turn non-Christians into Christians.
 That’s why Christianity is called a missionary religion.